SideSlide - Tour

 Reminders

-SideSlide allows you to add basic quick reminders to the workspace.
-Add a reminder from the workspace right-click menu, using the keyboard shortcut [Ctrl+R], or by dragging text (e.g. from the web browser, Outlook emails, etc.) while holding down the [Shift] key.
+SideSlide lets you add multiple reminders to the workspace.
+You can add a reminder from the right-click menu, use the keyboard shortcut [Ctrl+R], drag text (e.g., from the web or Outlook) while holding [Shift], or quickly enter a reminder by typing 'r' followed by the minutes and text.

 Here's the Add Reminder dialog: